drake2418/UltraConsole/README.md

 # UltraConsole

 A cross-platform AI-powered desktop console built with Electron.
-UltraConsole brings together a suite of specialized tools — Brain, DeepDive, Atlas, Wikii, AppBox, and more — all accessible from a unified dashboard with a built-in AI chat powered by Google Gemini, Claude, and Grok.
+UltraConsole brings together a suite of specialized tools — all accessible from a unified dashboard with a built-in AI chat powered by Google Gemini, Claude, and Grok.

 ## Download